 Absence from Examination.
 Students are expected to report for the final exams according to the published schedule.
 Students who fail to report without having notified the instructor of a conflict will be given a "0" on the final exam, and the final grade will be averaged.
-A student with a valid excuse (i.e. death in the family, hospitalization due to illness or accident, or other extenuating circumstances which would prohibit an individual from being present) will be given an "1" and have the opportunity to take a make-up exam.
-A student has one month from the first day of classes of the next enrollment period to complete any make-up work or tests in order to receive a grade in place of an "1".
+A student with a valid excuse (i.e. death in the family, hospitalization due to illness or accident, or other extenuating circumstances which would prohibit an individual from being present) will be given an "I" and have the opportunity to take a make-up exam.
+A student has one month from the first day of classes of the next enrollment period to complete any make-up work or tests in order to receive a grade in place of an "I".
+Work not completed within the allotted time frame results in a grade of "F" in place of an "I".

-CLASSROOM ATTENDANCE REQUIREMENTS
+ATTENDANCE REQUIREMENTS